HomeHow To GuidesDIY Artificial Grass - How To Install

 While we’re a bit obsessive about lawn care here at Best Home Gear – we understand some people would prefer a root canal – to spending their weekend working on a lawn 🙂

-If you fall into this category, installing a maintenance-free fake grass lawn will help you get out of everything from fertilizing to watering, mowing, trimming, and blowing!
+If you fall into this category, installing a maintenance-free fake grass lawn will help you eliminate everything from fertilizing to watering, mowing, trimming, and blowing!

 5) Artificial Turf Creates a “Cooler” Yard

-Most desert climate areas don’t employ real grass lawns, but instead create “zero-scape” lawns, utilizing crushed stone, gravel, and desert plants.
+Most desert climate areas don’t use natural grass lawns but instead create “zero-scape” lawns, which utilize crushed stone, gravel, and desert plants.

-According to AZ Central, It’s estimated that surface temperatures in places like Phoenix Arizona where I spend part of my year, paved surfaces can soar to over 180 degrees, with outdoor ground surfaces reaching as high as 140 degrees.
+According to AZ Central, It’s estimated that surface temperatures in places like Phoenix, Arizona, where I spend part of my year, paved and concrete surfaces can soar to over 180 degrees, with outdoor ground surfaces reaching as high as 140 degrees.

-With peak outside temperatures reaching as high as 120 degrees Fahrenheit, the stone materials used in typical (non-grass) yards will absorb, retain, and build up the heat all day long.
+With peak outside temperatures reaching as high as 120 degrees Fahrenheit, the stone materials used in typical (non-grass) yards will absorb, retain, and build up the heat all day.

-While artificial grass is a hotter surface than natural grass lawns, they significantly reduce heat vs. crushed stone and gravel yards.
+While artificial grass is a hotter surface than natural grass lawns, it significantly reduces heat compared to crushed stone and gravel yards.

-To Provide a Cooler Yard, install Artificial Grass To:
+To Provide a Cooler Yard, install Artificial Grass:

-1. Avoid stone materials in yard that absorb and retain heat
+- Avoid stone materials in a yard that absorb and retain heat

-3. Allow retained heat to escape – Artificial grass mat is made of porous material
+- Allow retained heat to escape – Artificial grass mat is made of porous material.

-Conclusion, Whether you’re using artificial grass for dogs, trying to cut down on your environmental impact, or don’t like routine lawn maintenance, there are many different reasons why you might want to consider switching to an artificial lawn.
+Conclusion: Whether you’re using artificial grass for dogs, trying to reduce your environmental impact, or don’t like routine lawn maintenance, there are many reasons to consider switching to an artificial lawn.

 How Much Does Artificial Grass Cost?

 Initially, it’s easy to get scared off by the cost of artificial grass.
-With prices ranging from $5 to as much as $15 per square foot, fake grass can have a relatively high up-front cost.
+Fake grass can cost relatively high up-front, ranging from $5 to $15 per square foot.

-The Good News – Typical Artificial Turf installations are location-specific (small backyards, seating areas, etc.) and usually run between 100 – 1,000 square feet of installed lawn on average.
+The Good News—Typical Artificial Turf installations are location-specific (small backyards, seating areas, etc.) and usually consist of 100 – 1,000 square feet of installed lawn.

 The amount you’ll pay, of course, will depend on the grade of turf material you choose, the drainage medium you select (granite vs. sand), the amount of labor it takes to install turf in your yard, and the overall price range for the area you happen to live.

-To get a rough idea of what you’ll pay, you can refer to this artificial grass cost comparison chart – but on average, you will pay approximately $7.00/SF to have a medium-grade artificial turf lawn installed professionally.
+On average, you will pay approximately $7.00/SF to install a medium-grade artificial turf lawn professionally.

-If you DIY – you buy the materials – and all labor costs are waived.
+If you install DIY artificial turf, you buy the materials, but all labor costs are waived.

 For Instance, the highly-rated Greenline Sapphire Fescue 50 Turf Grass from Home Depot – is less than $2.50/SF for the Artificial Grass material.

-Before you decide that artificial lawn cost isn’t for you, let’s also stop and consider how it stacks up against owning and maintaining natural grass lawns.
+Before you decide that artificial lawns are expensive, let’s also consider how they compare to owning and maintaining natural grass lawns.

 On average, you can expect to pay about 25 to 50 cents per square foot for natural grass sod, which looks like a much better price option – on the surface.